hmtabernero/StePar/README.md

 Requirements: GNU/Linux, Mac OS, BSD.
 Dependencies: MOOG, numpy, scipy, gfortran, make

 I provided a MOOG folder with everything you need.
-However, it is wise to check MOOGS's webpage: https://www.as.utexas.edu/~chris/moog.html
+However, it is wise to check MOOG's webpage: https://www.as.utexas.edu/~chris/moog.html

 The MOOG folder includes a pretty awesome hack written by Sergi Blanco Cuaresma to avoid supermongo (Thanks, Sergi!).